 Start with something very specific.
-Instead of trying to document your entire girls' weekend, say, stick to the most hilarious moments — like that time you all got locked out of your Airbnb in your pajamas, or the night you went dancing and walked home barefoot.
+Instead of trying to document your entire girls' weekend, stick to the most hilarious moments — like that time you all got locked out of your Airbnb in your pajamas, or the night you went dancing and walked home barefoot.

 Organize Around a Theme

 This can be the easiest way to find your focus.
 Could be a graduation, birthday, travel experience or key sporting event — any highlight of your life.

 Whether you go big, not-so-big or teeny, there are lots of great options available.